GERMANS SINK FIRST U.S. SHIP IN WORLD WAR II

 Melbourne, Australia November 8, 1940

-This transatlantic battle had its counterpart in the Indian and Pacific ocean theaters with fewer commerce raiders (there were 5), just as many victims of sinkings by guns, torpedoes, and mines though, all without the assistance of U‑boats and wolfpacks.
-The modern 7,766‑ton Pinguin (Penguin), Nazi Germany’s most successful commerce raider, sank (16), captured (16), and damaged (1) 33 vessels.
+This transatlantic battle had its counterpart in the Indian and Pacific ocean theaters with fewer commerce raiders (there were 5), just as many victims of sinkings by guns, torpedoes, and mines, although all without the assistance of U‑boats and wolfpacks.
+The modern 7,766‑ton Pinguin (Penguin), Nazi Germany’s most successful commerce raider, sank (16), captured (16), and damaged (1) for a total of 33 vessels.
 Skippered by 42‑year-old Captain Ernst-Felix Krueder, Pinguin terrorized West Indian waters before capturing the Norwegian tanker Storstad on October 7, 1940, carrying 12,500 tons of diesel and fuel oil from British North Borneo to the Australian port city of Melbourne, Victoria’s capital and the state’s largest city.
 Krueder converted his prize into an auxiliary minelayer and renamed it Passat.

 Steaming south along Australia’s east coast, Pinguin mined the approaches to Newcastle and Sydney in New South Wales on October 28, 1940, steamed further south to mine the approaches to Tasmania’s capital Hobart and South Australia’s capital Adelaide.
 The Passat meanwhile mined the Banks Strait off Tasmania’s northeast coast and the Bass Strait separating Tasmania and Victoria.
 In German minds a minefield in the narrow Bass Strait was attractive because, as a busy international shipping lane, it would maximize the destructive potential of the minefield and crimp Australia’s exports of raw and finished materials and foodstuffs that supported the Allied war effort.
 Sure enough, on the day Passat finished laying 110 high-explosive mines, one of them sank the British refrigerated cargo ship SS Cambridge off Victoria’s Wilsons Promontory at the eastern approach to Bass Strait.

 Late the next day, November 8, 1940, the 20‑year-old American freighter SS City of Rayville fell victim to another of Passat’s mines, this off Victoria’s Cape Otway at the western end of the strait.
 Excluding the American gunboat USS Panay, sent to the bottom of the Yangtze River by Japanese aircraft on December 12, 1937, City of Rayville was the first American vessel sunk during World War II.
-(Excluding the Panay depends on World War II’s start date: in 1939 [Europe] or in 1937 [China].)
+(For some people Panay’s demise marks the outbreak of the Second World War, first in Asia in 1937, then in Europe in 1939.)

 Moving south into Antarctic waters in December and January 1941, Krueder’s Pinguin seized the bulk of Norway’s whaling fleet (under British charter) in a bloodless maneuver before reentering the Atlantic and Indian oceans.
 It was in the Indian Ocean that fate caught up with Krueder and 531 other persons aboard his warship, among them some 200 captives.
 Intercepted by British heavy cruiser HMS Cornwall on May 8, 1941, the cruiser’s fourth salvo detonated all of Pinguin’s 130 mines.
 Pinguin was literally gone in a flash.